 St Tropez will forever be equated with the unshakable 1950s glamour that came to epitomise this otherwise quiet fishing village.
 Since then, the town has become a firm favourite of the great and the good, even spawning its own brand of fake tan (because let’s face it, this is as near to St Tropez as most of us will get).
-With a summer stampede of visitors, reaching nearing 60,000 a day, we would suggest avoiding peak season here.
+With a summer stampede of visitors reaching nearing 60,000 a day, we would suggest avoiding visiting here during peak season.
 Instead, visit in late autumn when you’ll have the cobbled streets and the quieter quarters, such as La Ponche, to yourself.

 Top Villas (self-catering)